Adam Lambert: 2014–2018: The Original High and Queen + Adam Lambert

 Queen + Adam Lambert commenced a worldwide arena tour on June 23, 2017, in Glendale, Arizona consisting of dates in North America, Europe, Australia and New Zealand.
-The group appeared on The Late Late Show with James Corden with Lambert and Corden having a sing-off to be the Queen frontman.
+The group appeared on The Late Late Show with James Corden with Lambert and James Corden having a sing-off to be the Queen frontman.
 Lambert and Queen performed a mini-concert on Jimmy Kimmel Live!, with a four-song set list that included the debut of a new track from Lambert entitled "Two Fux".
 Early reviews for the shows were strongly positive, highlighting both the synergy of the collaboration, which Billboard stated was perhaps the most "serendipitous fusion of two established recording acts" since Fleetwood Mac; and the emergence of something new, moving the band forward.